 - Drying alcohols that dry out curly hair leading to frizz.

-- Use only wide tooth combs and then only after applying conditioner on wet hair while in the shower.
+- Use only wide tooth combs and then only after applying a slippery conditioner on wet hair while in the shower.

 - If outside the shower, comb the hair only after applying a leave-in conditioner.

 Here are some Do’s

 - Clean your scalp and hair with non-sulfate shampoos or botanical cleansing conditioners.
 When switching to the CGM – especially if you are used to shampooing daily – your hair and scalp may feel greasy at first.
 However, they will adapt and adjust in a short period of time.
 That said, the key to healthy hair is a healthy scalp.
 If the scalp isn’t properly cleaned, build-up may form at the roots, especially if you use oils and butters, which can affect the health of the hair.
 So it may be beneficial to clarify at least twice per month to clean the scalp with a non-sulfate clarifying shampoo.